DS-567/Educational-8-bit-CPU-SoC-/hardware/acc/README.md

 ## Accumulator Register (ACC)

-Stores the result of all ALU operations, except from compare instructions where the result is discarded.
+Stores the result of all ALU operations, except from compare instructions where the ALU result is discarded.

 ---